Ingrid97/g4_team4.1/Deliverables/KnownErrors.md

 - If some robots choose powerdown while others doesn't you get a IndexOutOfBoundsException when the second robot makes a move.

 - When you win the game it exits with a error.

+- Some diagonal movement when two robots are close to eachother/and or on a conveor belt